How to Improve Your Conversation Skills (Even If You’re Shy)

 If you’re unsure how to act at a social networking event or party, ask those around you for advice.

-12. Read the news
+12. Read the News

-Yes, reading the news will teach you how to develop a conversation.
-If you want to be a good interlocutor, you should also be aware of how your conversation may develop at times.
+If you want to be a good talker, you should also be aware of how your conversation may unfold at times.

-13. Avoid any disagreements as much as possible
+13. Avoid Any Disagreements as Much as Possible

-Don’t go out of your way to find disagreements and impose your viewpoint on people.
 People value those who share their perspectives, so don’t look for reasons to differ unless the issue is truly important to you.

 Even then, strive to do it in a gentle and nice manner.
 Understand how to relax.

 There’s no point in getting worked up during a conversation if you don’t agree with the other person’s arguments.

 Think about what you say beforehand.
 Words often have more power than you realize.
 You may, however, mistakenly offend the other party.